 If you’ve been diagnosed with venous disease, you’re more likely to experience leg pain.
-The team of vascular and vein experts at Hamilton Vascular in Webster, Sugar Land, Round Rock, and San Antonio, Texas, regularly works with their patients to diagnose and treat the underlying cause of leg pain.
+The team of vascular and vein experts at Hamilton Vascular in Webster, Sugar Land, Round Rock, Katy, and San Antonio, Texas, regularly works with their patients to diagnose and treat the underlying cause of leg pain.
 If you regularly experience burning, itching, or aching in your legs, make an appointment by calling the office nearest you or clicking the online booking tool today.

 Leg pain is one of the most common side effects of venous disease.
 People who suffer from leg pain as a result of venous disease, such as varicose veins, often describe the pain as a deep ache or heaviness.

 Some people with venous disease experience constant, unbearable pain, while others experience pain that flares up after certain activities, such as standing or walking for long periods.

 If you have inflamed veins as a result of vascular disease, you might also experience phlebitis.
 Phlebitis occurs when your veins become swollen and develop clots.
 Common symptoms of phlebitis include:

 If your affected vein bursts, blood can pool in your skin and cause toxins to build up.
 Over time, this may cause an open wound or ulcer to develop.